droidslying/discord-bot/README.md

 2nd step: paste this:
 BOTTOKEN="your-bot-token"
-3rd step: get your bot's token and paste it in the your-bot-token use repl.it to do this
+3rd step: get your bot's token and paste it in the your-bot-token use repl.it to do this and also make sure the language is Node.js